MLTX Investors Have Opportunity to Lead MoonLake Immunotherapeutics Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of MoonLake Immunotherapeutics (NASDAQ: MLTX) between March 10, 2024 and September 29, 2025, both dates inclusive (the "Class Period"), of the important December 15, 2025 lead plaintiff deadline.
+Why: New York, N.Y., November 12, 2025.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of MoonLake Immunotherapeutics (NASDAQ: MLTX) between March 10, 2024 and September 29, 2025, both dates inclusive (the "Class Period"), of the important December 15, 2025 lead plaintiff deadline.

 So what: If you purchased MoonLake common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 What to do next: To join the MoonLake class action, go to https://rosenlegal.com/submit-form/?case_id=45681 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
-A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 15, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.